Plants Plus

-Plants Plus is an Australian marketing and buying group operated on behalf of independently owned garden centres.
+Plants Plus is an Australian marketing and buying group operated on behalf of independently owned garden centres, with 75 member nurseries across the country.
 Each member nursery pays an annual fee for membership.
 In return, they trade under the Plants Plus banner, sell Plants Plus branded garden products and participate in group purchasing and marketing schemes.

 History

 Plants Plus was established in 1978 in Melbourne, Australia as the Retail Nurserymens' Products Co-operative Limited, which traded under The Nurserymen brand.
 The group's motto was "Your Plant Professionals".
 In September 1991, the Plants Plus brand was developed and replaced The Nurserymen.
 A new circular logo was devised which continued the use of a tree motif developed for The Nurserymen brand.
 The Plants Plus motto was "Knowledge.
 Advice.
 Quality".

 In 1995, John Danks & Son acquired the Plants Plus brand and the Retail Nurserymens Products Co-operative Limited was subsequently dissolved.
 By 2000, the group had expanded into all Australian states and the Australian Capital Territory.

 The current pink and green logo device was developed for Plants Plus in 2002.